 Basic preparation for a new peace officer.
-Should be taken in conjunction with Basic Peace Officer I, III, IV, V (supplement), and Basic Firearms to satisfy the Texas Commission on Law Enforcement (TCOLE) approved Basic Peace Officer Training Academy.
+Should be taken in conjunction with Basic Peace Officer I, III, IV, and V (supplement) to satisfy the Texas Commission on Law Enforcement (TCOLE) approved Basic Peace Officer Training Academy.
 THIS COURSE MAY BE OFFERED ONLY BY INSTITUTIONS LICENSED AS A POLICE ACADEMY BY Texas Commission on Law Enforcement.
-Topics covered are field note taking, report writing, "use of force" law and concepts, problem solving, multiculturalism, professional policing approaches, procedures, victims of crime, family violence, MHMR, crowd management, HAZMAT, and criminal investigation.
+Topics covered are field note taking, report writing, "use of force" law and concepts, problem solving, multiculturalism, professional policing approaches, patrol procedures, victims of crime, MHMR, crowd management, and criminal investigation.